 Contrary to what others may have to say, we believe that you should cut straight to the chase.
-One of the first things that you can do to write the best cold email is to skip the ‘boring’ and ‘mundane’ introduction and start off with what you can do, instead.
+One of the first things that you can do to write cold emails is to skip the ‘boring’ and ‘mundane’ introduction and start off with what you can do, instead.

 Some mail applications such as Gmail give the receiver of the mail a preview of the first few words itself.
 Make use of that space to convey the value you’re offering.

 Write a subject that will immediately catch their attention.
 Then start off with words that will get them interested enough to click on the mail to know more about what you’re offering.
 Leave your company details in your signature for them to find out more if they are intrigued.

 2. Keep it short, silly

 Well, our take on the (in)famous ‘Keep it simple, silly’ is simply here to tell you that the longer you stretch your cold email, the higher are the chances your prospective client would bounce off in the middle of it, not bothering to complete the rest.